adammurdoch/build-builder/README.md

     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than a set of API libraries
     - Broken when used with `android --java`
 - Composite builds
+    - Doesn't generate a library project with `--projects 1` (the default)
     - Not available for C++ or Android
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than a set of API libraries
 - External dependencies are the same for all projects.